pixie-io/pixie/src/stirling/source_connectors/socket_tracer/testing/containers/mysql/README.md

 ## Updating the image

-If you need to update the container image, make the appropriate changes to the `Dockerfile`, and then run `update_gcr.sh` to build and upload the image.
+If you need to update the container image, make the appropriate changes to the `Dockerfile`, bump the version in `update_gcr.sh`, and then run `update_gcr.sh` to build and upload the image.

 You will then have to update `//bazel/pl_workspace.pl` with the updated SHA, which the script will print out for you.